-- The District will promote the Adopt-A-County Road program and add 2 new organizations while retaining current participants. - Celebration of the 50th Anniversary of Earth Day on April 25 at the Columbus/Bartholomew Recycling Center.
+- The District will promote the Adopt-A-County Road program and add 2 new organizations while retaining current participants. - Celebration of the 51th Anniversary of Earth Day on April 24 at the Columbus/Bartholomew Recycling Center.
 The event will include the spring semi-annual Amnesty Day for hard to dispose of items.
-Two new vendors or organizations will participate in the celebration.
-One new interactive Bioswale and Pavilion display will be added. - Celebration of America Recycles Day at the Columbus/ Bartholomew Recycling Center.
-The celebration will include the semi-annual Amnesty Day for hard to dispose items, Déjà Vu Fine Craft & Art Show and "Get Caught Recycling".
-Two new vendors will participate in the "Get Caught Recycling" promotion in 2020.

-• Promote the Event Recycling program to increase participation by 10 groups.
+Two new vendors or organizations will participate in the celebration. - New interactive Bioswale and Pavilion displays will be added at the Recycling Center. - Celebration of America Recycles Day at the Columbus/Bartholomew Recycling Center.
+The celebration will include the semi-annual Amnesty Day for hard to dispose items and "Get Caught Recycling".
+Two new vendors will participate in the "Get Caught Recycling" promotion in 2021. - Participation in the Déjà Vu Fine Craft and Art Show (Reuse Art Show). - Promote the Event Recycling program and increase participation by 10 individuals or businesses.